roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  But I also knew what was expected of me and started slapping her face with his cock a couple of times, humiliating her even more.
 Becky pretended to be fighting us and groaned disgruntled, moving her head from right to left and back again.
 We started playing off each other as I pressed Carter's shaft down against her mouth, she moaned and moved her head again -- pretending to be fighting us -- when in fact she was running her pursed lips up and down his shaft.
 When Carter realized we were working together, it only made him hornier.
 When I realized he was about to cum, I bent my head down and sandwiched his hard cock between my lips and Becky's.
 He screamed louder than I had ever hear him scream and blasted away as our two sets of lips each went berserk on one side of his dick.
 Meanwhile his cum kept blasting out, pouring all over the left side of Becky's face, her hair and onto the floor next to her head.
 When he was done cumming, I put the tip of his cock in my mouth and sucked it completely dry and clean.
 While I got off relatively spotless, Becky was a mess!

  After Carter freed Becky from her carpet prison, he dismissed us both.
 We got dressed and cleaned up one last time and then went home for the night.
 On the bus ride home, I replayed everything that had happened today in my mind, while I thought about how difficult it was going to be to refuse my husband sex.
-Report_Story #1